SoftDevJohn/VirtualWeight/docs/01-CreatingAndroidProject.md

 cd C:\dev\VirtualWeight
 git init
-{this creates an empty local repository .gitin the current directory}
+{this creates an empty local repository .git in the current directory}

 ##### Add the files to GIT